WenrongSun7/WenrongSun7.github.io/_pages/about.md

   - /about.html
 ---

 I'm a senior student of The Hong Kong University of Science and Technology(HKUST), majoring in Physics.
 I'm currently working with Prof [Tao Liu](https://physics.ust.hk/eng/people_detail.php?pplcat=1&id=38).
-In 2023 Summer, I have an opportunity to study as a summer student at CERN with Prof[Deepak Kar](https://atlas.cern/authors/deepak-kar).
+In 2023 Summer, I have an opportunity to study as a summer student at CERN with Prof [Deepak Kar](https://atlas.cern/authors/deepak-kar).

 <span style="color:blue">I am looking for a PHD position for particle physics in 2024 Fall!</span>